udaypandey/VServer/README.md

 ## Salient Points

-- This is a prototype application to show a server onboarding journey.
+This is a prototype application to show a server onboarding journey.
+This is still WIP and I will continue to update the code.
+While there are only 3 screens that needs to be build, I have used the architecture that I may use for a real enterprise app.

+The app code is structured accordingly and includes unit test cases, UI test cases and provision for snapshot testing.

+## Status

+- I have written the first screen using MVVM + Rx + Coordinator pattern.
+Its not integrated with the networking code yet.
+- I plan to wrap Networking library into a simple Rx wrapper to integrate with the View Model.
+- I hope to complete the task by end of the day.

 ## Implementation

-The app is written using RxSwift
+- The app is written using RxSwift.
-The app uses MVVM + Coordinator pattern.
+- The app uses MVVM + Coordinator pattern.
-Unit Tests are written using XCTest
+- Unit Tests are written using XCTest
-UI Tests written are using XCUITest.
+- UI Tests written are using XCUITest.
 I personally prefer to test individual screens instead of testing the screens in a flow as they tend to get fragile very soon.
 For this demonstration, I will not have the time to write the hooks and utility to load individual screens for testing and it will require to manually point to the right screen in AppDelegate.
-Snapshots Tests will be written using Pointfree snapshot library.
+- Snapshots Tests will be written using Pointfree snapshot library.
 I will struggle to finish that though.

 ## Styling

 - Not much effort has been put into styling.
+Instead I have put more effort on the architecture and the testability of the code.
 - All screens uses UIStackView for layout and screens are created in storyboard for quick iteration.
 The styling is done in both storyboard and in code though I prefer to do styling in code so it can be tested on its own.
-- Storyboards are used for creating View Controllers but the navigation is managed using Controller pattern and that will be unit tested too.
+- Storyboards are used for creating View Controllers but the navigation will be managed using Controller pattern and that will be unit tested too.

 ## Open Source + Sample Code